HomeArtists

 artemisia gentileschi self portrait lute player

-Self Portrait as a Lute Player by Artemisia Gentileschi, 1615.
+Self Portrait as a Lute Player, by Artemisia Gentileschi, 1615.
 Source: Google Arts and Culture

-Artemisia Gentileschi was one of the rare women artists of her age who achieved greatness in a male-dominated society.
-True to the temperaments of her artistic age, her paintings are characterized by the innovative use of the chiaroscuro technique of sharp contrasts of light and dark, dominant warm tones, dynamic and constant movement, emotion, and the use of allegory.
-She criticized gender norms and she lent voices to the voiceless women, in an age where they could only escape the prisons of gender through the power of imagination or art.
+Artemisia Gentileschi’s artworks criticized gender norms.
+She lent voices to voiceless women in an age when they could only escape the prisons of gender through the power of imagination or art.
 Her paintings preserve her messages and show us her feminist legacy.

-By Sourima RanaMA English Literature, BA English LiteratureSourima is an aspiring poetess from India with a Master's and Bachelor's in English Literature from St. Xavier’s College, Kolkata.
+Sourima is an aspiring poetess from India with a Master's and Bachelor's in English Literature from St. Xavier’s College, Kolkata.
 An avid reader, she’s interested in decoding paintings and films and finding the psychological underpinnings of human behavior and its representation in literature.
 Her areas of special interest include Romantic poetry and popular culture genres like the Gothic and detective fiction.
 Apart from work or academia, she loves spending time with animals, playing the guitar, and singing.